HomePropertiesRentalsGuidesRegionsServicesForumsVersion francaiseNews

 That having been said, if you have children by a previous relationship you need to be careful of property purchased in sole ownership as it can more easily lead to inheritance complications and disputes.
 You can read more about this issue in our Guide to Inheritance Laws and Taxation.

-If the property is purchased in a sole name, without granting any rights to the other party, French law grants no automatic rights of permanent occupation or ownership to the other party.
+If you are living together in 'free union' and you purchase a French property in a sole name then, prima facia, French law grants no automatic rights of permanent occupation or ownership to the other party.

 In the event of death of one of the parties the inheritance rights are granted to the next of kin of the deceased.